-FOUNDATIONS OF SPECIAL EDUCATION
+SPE 500 2 FOUNDATIONS OF SPECIAL EDUCATION

 The study of philosophical, historical, and legal foundations of special education.
-The investigation of the progression of service delivery models from segregation to inclusive settings and the self-determination of persons with disabilities across the lifespan.
+The investigation of the progression of service delivery models from segregation to inclusive settings service delivery models from segregation to inclusive settings and the self-determination of persons with disabilities across the lifespan.

-INSTRUCTION OF DIVERSE LEARNERS
+SPE 505 3 INSTRUCTION OF DIVERSE LEARNERS

 A study of learners with cross-categorical disabilities as they differ from the norm in physical, emotional, cognitive, cultural, or social characteristics.
 A detailed focus on the characteristics and methods for working with students across the various disability categories and includes meeting the needs of these learners through differentiated instruction in the least restrictive environment.
-Prerequisites: EDU 509, 510
+Prerequisites: EDU 509, 510.

-SPE 509A FIELD PRACTICUM I
+SPE 509A 0 FIELD PRACTICUM I

 Field experience for initial licensure teacher candidates in a special education classroom of a local school under the guidance and supervision of an experienced teacher and university supervisor.
 This field experience will consist of 40 contact hours over a ten-week period.
 Concurrent enrollment: EDU 509.
-Each semester.

-BEHAVIOR MANAGEMENT
+SPE 510 3 BEHAVIOR MANAGEMENT